cbabe4jesus/capstone-2/README.md

 ### Data Cleaning and preparations
-In the initial phase of the data cleaning and preparations, we perrform the following actions;
+In the initial phase of the data cleaning and preparations, we performed the following actions;
 1. Uploading of data and inspection
 2. Handling missing variables
 3. Data cleaning and formatting